ppshein/terraform-ecs-task/readme.md

 ---

-**Note**: This infrastructure is production-ready with HTTPS-only configuration, multi-AZ deployment, and comprehensive security controls.
+**Note**: This infrastructure is production-ready with HTTPS-only configuration, multi-AZ deployment, CPU-based autoscaling, and comprehensive security controls.
 Adjust the configuration values in the tfvars files according to your specific requirements.